 How to obtain nonprofit career success with strong personal digital branding

 I am an international social entrepreneur, executive coach, educator, and speaker, and I help purpose-driven leaders and organizations worldwide to clarify, develop, and share their stories for maximum impact.
 I am excited to help you clarify your purpose, develop your story (which serves as the basis for your personal brand), and show you how to share that story across digital platforms, to attract the opportunities that are most aligned with your purpose.
-Everything I will share with you is based on my own journey.
+Everything I will share with you on digital branding is based on my own journey.

 Early in my career, I worked as a tech marketer and then as a management consultant, and later, I became a social entrepreneur and educator helping organizations in the social sector to leverage digital storytelling and fundraising.
 Still later, I worked as an international nonprofit executive seeking to attract support for an organization serving young people in South Africa’s townships.
 In that role, I discovered answers to the questions, “What is my purpose?” and “Can I earn a paycheck in a way that enables me to fulfil that purpose?”
 Most recently, I have been helping others to discover their own answers to those questions.